drrdrem/2026_ICLR/_posts/2026-04-27-chunked-tabpfn.md

 ## 1. Introduction
 <span id="sec:introduction"></span>

-Large language models leverage **in-context learning (ICL)**: you provide examples, and the model adapts its predictions at inference time—no gradient updates required.
-Recent work on **tabular foundation models**, such as TabPFN, TabICL, Mitra, and Limix, applies a similar concept to tabular data.
+Large language models leverage **in-context learning (ICL)** by adapting their predictions at inference time based solely on provided examples, without requiring any gradient updates.
+Building on this idea, recent work on **tabular foundation models**, such as TabPFN, TabICL, Mitra, and Limix, extends the same paradigm to tabular data.
 These models are trained once on synthetic tasks drawn from a prior, allowing them to approximate the posterior predictive distribution

 $$
 p(y_{*} \mid x_*, D_{\text{train}})
 $$

-in a single forward pass, without fine-tuning on each new dataset <d-cite key="hollmann2022tabpfn,hollmann2025accurate"></d-cite>.
-In this work, we focus specifically on **TabPFN**, though we believe our findings could extend to other ICL-based tabular models.
+in a single forward pass by supplying the training set as context, without any dataset-specific fine-tuning, without fine-tuning on each new dataset <d-cite key="hollmann2022tabpfn,hollmann2025accurate"></d-cite>.
 This approach is compelling because it contrasts with most deep tabular models—like TabNet, FT-Transformer, NODE, TabM, or retrieval-style models such as TabR and ModernNCA, which typically require dataset-specific training or fine-tuning <d-cite key="arik2021tabnet,gorishniy2021revisiting,popov2019neural,gorishniy2024tabm,gorishniy2023tabr,ye2024modern"></d-cite>.
 That dependency undermines the ideal of a true "drop-in foundation model."

-TabPFN moves closer to this ideal.
-However, it faces a major limitation: **context length**.
+ICL-based tabular models move closer to this ideal.
+However, they face a major practical limitation: **context length**.
 Transformer attention scales quadratically with sequence length, and current public TabPFN implementations are constrained to around 3,000 samples in the original work and 50,000 in later versions <d-cite key="hollmann2022tabpfn,hollmann2025accurate"></d-cite>.
 Many real-world tabular datasets far exceed these limits.

 To address this, researchers have experimented with **shrinking the context**, such as by clustering, partitioning, or retrieving only subsets of the data.
 Examples include random-forest partitioning <d-cite key="hollmann2025accurate"></d-cite>, the Mixture of In-Context Prompters (MICP) <d-cite key="xu2024mixture"></d-cite>, and KNN-style retrieval <d-cite key="thomas2024retrieval"></d-cite>.
 Others, like TuneTables <d-cite key="feuer2024tunetables"></d-cite>, compress the data into learned representations.